Search

 $pip install twelvelabs

-• If you wish to use images as queries, ensure that your images meet the following requirements:
+• If you wish to use images as queries, ensure that your image file meet the requirements.

 Complete example